 In order to achieve a healthy status, Dr. Kendall will start by relaxing tense muscles in the jaw so you can experience improved comfort.
 He will use will use K7 and Transcutaneous Electrical Nerve Stimulation (TENS) to relax your jaw.
 Taking into account the six dimensions of optimal occlusion we will create a removable appliance, called an orthotic, to correct your jaw position.
 This process is called Stage 1 Bite Therapy.
 The orthotic crates a balanced and harmonious bite position.

 After you are comfortable and pain-free, Dr. Kendall will discuss with the best long-term solution to help you stay that way without a dental appliance.
 We may recommend orthodontics (braces) to further protect your bite and porcelain veneers and crowns to rebuild missing tooth structure; this is referred to as Stage 2.
 Our ultimate goal is to help you find long-term relief and address the actual etiology causing your pain.
 Our Anchorage dentists have been helping patients like you, become pain-free for over 20 years.
 See what they can do for you!

 If you have any of the TMJ symptoms mentioned above, come see us at Excellence in Dentistry to avoid any further damage to your jaw muscles and joints.

-Dr. Kendall has been dealing with this disorder in people for years and with their experience, can diagnose and treat TMJ disorders successfully.
+Dr. Kendall has been dealing with this disorder in people for years and with his experience, can diagnose and treat TMJ disorders successfully.
 A very delicate and reproducible balance must occur in the chewing system for total harmony, comfort, and stability to exist.
-Let us correct the TMJ problem and alleviate your pain so you don’t have to suffer from TMD anymore.
+Let us correct your TMJ problem and help alleviate your pain so that you don’t have to suffer from TMD anymore.

-If you’re having TMJ problems, give us a call at (907) 349-0022 or Contact us to let us at Excellence in Dentistry help today!
+If you’re having TMJ problems, give us a call at (907) 349-0022 or contact us to let the team at Excellence in Dentistry help today!